Scientific: Cuphea hyssopifolia

 Sunset

-Landscape Use: shade gardens, wet borders, accent, formal edging, container plant, bonsai
+Landscape Use: Shade gardens, Japanese garden designs, wet borders, accent, formal edging, container plant, or trained as a bonsai.

-Form & Character: Sensitive, tropical, woody perennial sub shrub, diminutive, reserved, refined.
+Form & Character: Compact and domelike, environmentally sensitive in desert realms, tropical, diminutive, reserved, refined.

-Foliage/Texture: Small, opposite, linear to lanceolate leaves to 3/4" long, fine texture
+Foliage/Texture: Small, opposite, linear to lanceolate, light to medium green leaves to 3/4-inch long; fine texture.

-Flowers & Fruits: Tiny, axillary flowers, calyx green, petals in colors ranging from white to rose purple, fruit inconspicuous dry capsule
+Flowers & Fruits: Tiny, axillary flowers, calyx green, petals in colors ranging from white to rose purple; fruits are an inconspicuous dry capsule.

-Seasonal Color: Flowers during warmer times of years
+Seasonal Color: Light display of flowers during warmer times of years.

 Pruning: None

-Additional comments: False heather is a nice, small plant for those damp, partial shade garden locations where the feeling of being in a desert is not wanted.
-Seldom seen in Phoenix landscapes.
-Named cultivars exist including 'Alba' with white flowers.
-Contact dermatitis from sap a possibility.
+Additional comments: Mexican false heather is a nice, small plant for those damp, partial shade garden locations where the feeling of being in a desert is not wanted.
+It's a great courtyard or entryway subshrub.
+In all, it is seldom seen today in Phoenix landscapes.
+Named cultivars exist including 'Alba', which has white flowers.
+Contact dermatitis from its stem's sap is a minor problem for some people.